Vermillord/circle-i/Python Basics For Engineering/README.md

 * Jupyter Notebook
 * Libraries: Numpy, Matplotlib, Numba, Pandas

-There are python cheat sheets included that are located in .
+There are python cheat sheets included that are located [here](https://github.com/Vermillord/circle-i/tree/master/Python%20Basics%20For%20Engineering/Python%20Cheat%20Sheet).
 Use this module well and responsibly, hopefully this module will help in your future works and experiments!

 #KaryakanIndonesia
 #AestheticallyBarbaric